Indefinite causal key distribution: Security against individual attacks

-It can be shown that $H(\mathcal{Z} : \mathcal{A}) = H(\mathcal{Z} : \mathcal{B})$.
-So, in what follows, we only look at $H(\mathcal{Z} : \mathcal{A})$ explicitly.
 With the setup we're considering, after Eve and Yves have both carried out their unitaries, they perform some joint measurement on both of their ancillae that best distinguishes between a 0 and a 1 in Alice's key.
 In order to do this, they should utilise all public information, which means waiting for Alice to reveal her basis choice before choosing which joint measurement to perform on their ancillae.
-Therefore, in order to find the maximum mutual information (subject to a minimal probability of detection), two optimal measurements must be constructed: one to distinguish $\{\Psi_{0}^{AZ}, \Psi_{1}^{AZ}\}$, and one to distinguish $\{\Psi_{+}^{AZ}, \Psi_{-}^{AZ}\}$ which are the possible states of the eavesdroppers' ancillae when the $z$ and $x$-bases were chosen by Alice and Bob, respectively.
+Therefore, in order to find the maximum mutual information (subject to a minimal probability of detection), two optimal measurements must be constructed: one to distinguish $\{\Psi_{0}^{\tilde{E}\tilde{Y}}, \Psi_{1}^{\tilde{E}\tilde{Y}}\}$, and one to distinguish $\{\Phi_{+}^{\tilde{E}\tilde{Y}}, \Phi_{-}^{\tilde{E}\tilde{Y}}\}$ which are the possible states of the eavesdroppers' ancillae when the $z$ and $x$-bases were chosen by Alice and Bob, respectively.

 For both cases, the states to be distinguished are found using